deepjavalibrary/djl-serving/serving/docs/management_api.md

 * max_idle_time - the maximum idle time in seconds before the worker thread is scaled down, default is `60` seconds.
 * min_worker - the minimum number of worker processes, DJL will auto detect minimum workers if not specified.
 * max_worker - the maximum number of worker processes, DJL will auto detect maximum workers if not specified.
-* synchronous - whether or not the creation of worker is synchronous, the default is `true`.
+* synchronous - if the creation of worker is synchronous, the default is `true`.

 ```bash
 curl -X POST "http://localhost:8080/models?url=https%3A%2F%2Fresources.djl.ai%2Ftest-models%2Fmlp.tar.gz"